Davis, Randle lead Pelicans past Spurs, 140-126

-DeMar DeRozan scored 21 points and Bryn Forbes added 20 for the Spurs, who defeated Golden State a night earlier but have now lost four of five.
+DeMar DeRozan scored 21 points and Bryn Forbes added 20 for the Spurs, who've lost four of five.
 Dante Cunningham hit all five 3s he attempted and scored 19 points, but did not score in the second half.
 Rudy Gay added 17 points.

-"As the game went on, their athleticism got to us," Spurs coach Gregg Popovich said.
-"They played really well and were aggressive.
-They shot it well and they did a good job moving the ball and moving bodies.
-We just didn't have enough juice."

-Sharp shooting from deep in the first half helped San Antonio build a 10-point lead.
-The Spurs hit 10 of their first 14 3-point shots, with Cunningham hitting all five he attempted in front of what used to be his home crowd.
+Sharp shooting from deep helped San Antonio build a 10-point lead in the first half.
+San Antonio hit 10 of its first 14 3-point shots, with Cunningham hitting all five he attempted in front of what used to be his home crowd.
 When Forbes hit his fourth 3 of the game, San Antonio led 60-51 with 4:28 still left in the second quarter.

 But Randle's driving layup 10 seconds later marked the beginning of a game-turning 17-5 Pelicans run during the next 3 1/2 minutes.